rimi-itk/loop-profile/README.md

 ## Installing Loop

 After running the make file you should install the site as any other Drupal website.

-First, create a database (loop) and a database user (loop) with access to the database
+First, create a database (loop) and a database user (loop) with access to the database or use an exiting database.

 ```
 mysql --user=root --password --host=localhost